Human-in-the-loop

 Connecting a webhook or Slack approval

-In production, you don’t poll in a loop — you store the workflow ID and trigger approval from a webhook or approval UI:
+In production, you don’t poll in a loop — you store the execution ID and trigger approval from a webhook or approval UI:

 # When a run starts, store the execution_id